 Fair Work Commission - how we're different

 Find out the difference between the Fair Work Commission and the Fair Work Ombudsman.
-Find out what the Fair Work Ombudsman and the Fair Work Commission can and can’t do.

 On this page:

-They both regulate Australia’s workplace relations system but have different roles.
+We both regulate Australia’s workplace relations system but have different roles.

 See Our role and purpose for more information.